 In acupressure, specific acupoints along the meridians are targeted to address specific symptoms or conditions.
-By stimulating these points through pressure, practitioners aim to stimulate them to restore the proper flow of Qi, promote healing, and alleviate pain or discomfort.
+By stimulating pressure points, practitioners aim to stimulate them to restore the proper flow of Qi, release tension, promote healing, and alleviate pain or discomfort.

 How to Recognize Neck Pain Points

 Pressure Point Location: This pressure points is at the base of the skull on both sides of the neck, halfway up the ridge between the two big neck muscles.

-Location: On the back of the thumb and index hand, at the highest point of the muscle when the thumb and index ring finger are brought close together, apply firm pressure and massage.
+Pressure Point Location: On the back of the thumb and index finger, at the highest point of the muscle, when the thumb and index finger are brought close together, apply firm pressure and massage.

 - Da Zhui (GV14)

-Pressure Point Location: This pressure point is in the middle of the back, where the base of the neck meets the highest point of the shoulder blades.
+Pressure Point Location: This pressure point is in the middle of the back, where the base of the neck meets the highest point of the shoulder tension blades.

 - Tian Rong (SI10)